ElkeDeZitter/Xtrapol8/README.md

 * XtrapolG8 can also be used to inspect results from a former run, independent on whether it was run via the GUI or the command line:<br />
   "File" -> "Load Results"

+_For more information, please have a look into the [GUI Manual](https://github.com/ElkeDeZitter/Xtrapol8/blob/master/XtrapolG8.pdf)_

 <!-- LICENSE -->
 ## License